uber/h3/website/docs/library/restable.md

 #### Derivation of the cell count formula

-We can derive this formula with the following steps:
+We can derive the formula above with the following steps.

 First, let $h(n)$ be the number of children $n \geq 0$ resolution levels below any single **hexagaon**.